isomerpages/mse/news/---speeches/_posts/2022-10-29-opening-remarks-by-sms-amy-khor-at-alba-e-waste-art-exhibition.md

 8 I invite you to join us in making a Green Nation pledge at go.sg/greennationpledge and commit to championing a green, liveable and climate-resilient Singapore.
 Do encourage your friends and families to do so too.

-9 Let’s work together to help Singapore become a Zero Waste Nation
+9 Let’s work together to help Singapore become a Zero Waste Nation.